Revolution Protection Law

-Revolution Protection Law (also known as the Opposition of the Revolution Law or just Legislative Decree No. 6) was repressive political legislation, passed by the Ba'athist Syrian president Amin al-Hafiz in 1965 and prohibited any political and social activity aimed at undermining the "Ba'athist Revolution".
+Revolution Protection Law (also known as the Opposition of the Revolution Law or just Legislative Decree No. 6) was repressive political legislation in Ba'athist Syria, passed by the president Amin al-Hafiz in 1965 and prohibited any political and social activity aimed at undermining the "Ba'athist Revolution".
 Under that law, written or verbal opposition to the goals of the revolution and any resistance to the socialist regime was criminalized with penalties reaching life imprisonment or even execution.
-The law was not repealed until the fall of Ba'athism in Syria in 2024 (de-facto), after which it became invalid due to the collapse of the regime, that introduced it.
+The law was not repealed until the fall of Ba'athism in Syria in 2024, after which it became de facto invalid due to the collapse of the regime that introduced it.

 Background

 In 1963, Syria suffered a successful military coup by the Military Committee of the Ba'ath party.
 The coup brought the military to power, forming the National Council for the Revolutionary Command, which quickly started to consolidate power in the hands of the Syrian Ba'athists through a massive purges of non-Ba'athist groups (such as Nasserists) in the government and army.
 Immediately after the coup, the Ba'athists also introduced a number of repressive measures, including declaring martial law.